AshtonJ7/blissful-beginnings/README.md

 ## Criteria

 ```
+When I sign up
+I am able to add my own email and password securely
+When I click on the login button
+Then I am presented with a page for me to register my login details such as username and password in order to grant me access to the checkout page
-When I search for a product
+When I click on a category
-Then I am provided with the search results matching that product category
+Then I am provided with results matching that product category
-When I press the image button on the carousel at the top of the page
-Then I see products matching that category
-When I use the search bar
+When I use the chat gtp api
-Then the api asks me questions and I can select a drop down answer from the list
-When I click on an answer on the drop down list
-Then I am taken to the according products page
+Then I will get a helpful response guiding me through my shopping experience
 When I select a product I will be taken to the products page
 Then I am presented with the name, description, image, price, number of stock availability and option to add to basket
 When I add a product to my basket
 Then it appears in my basket and I am only able to checkout if logged in
-When I click on the login button
-Then I am presented with a page for me to register my login details such as username and password in order to grant me access to the checkout page
-When I sign up
+When I am logged in
-I am able to add my own email and password securely
+I am able to view my order history, separated by individual orders

 ```
 ## Tech Stack